 - Average price of an empanada bought on the street: 5 bolivanos

 - Price of an excursion to the Uyuni salar: count 900 bolivanos per person for 4 days and 3 nights (includes transport, accommodation and food)

 - Ascent of Parinacota (6348m) with a private guide: 1000 bolivianos or 115 euros.
 1700 bolivanos if you want to climb being 4, with 2 guides.
-All the additonal information in our article on the ascent of the parinacota.
+All the additional information in our article on the ascent of the Parinacota.

 - Coca Museum in La Paz: 15 bolivanos per person

 - Entrance to the moon valley of La Paz: 15 bolivanos per person.

 - Free walking tour la Paz: We did a guided tour organized by the company “Red Cap”.
 The tour is free of charge, and operates on a tip basis.
 A great tour that we highly recommend!
 For the record, we left 10-15 bolivanos per person.